NonyeReeta/frontend-nanodegree-arcade-game/README.md

 ## How To Play

-Use the arrow keys to move in different dirrections.
+Use the arrow keys to move in different directions.